cdapio/hydrator-plugins/core-plugins/docs/TPFSAvro-batchsink.md

 It will write data in Avro format using the given schema.
 Every time the pipeline runs, a new partition in the ``TimePartitionedFileSet`` will be created based on the logical start time of the run with the output directory ending with the date formatted as specified.
-All data for the run will be written to that partition.
+All data for the run will be written to that partition compressed using the Snappy codec.

 For example, if the pipeline was scheduled to run at 10:00am on January 1, 2015 in Los Angeles, a new partition will be created with year 2015, month 1, day 1, hour 10, and